 - Study que prebiotic potential of mango consumption on the gut microbiota of overweight/obese men and women using a metagenomic approach

-COGNITIVE FUNCTION & GUT HEALTH
+COGNITIVE FUNCTION & GUT HEALTH - Phase II

 All nutrition studies funded by the NMB use mangos that are readily available to U.S. consumers, meaning that common varieties and hot water treated mangos are used.